Love one another as I have loved you. (John 15:12)

 The Christian vision is about what we do rather than what we say, although faith is freely discussed and children have many opportunities to question and challenge their own views and those of others.
 Respect for different cultures and beliefs is an intrinsic part of the Christian vision and learning about other faiths is a vital part of the curriculum.
 Racism is not tolerated and children are taught to value and celebrate diversity and to be proud of who they are.

-The Christian ethos is not so much something that is talked about as something that every child experiences everyday in ordinary school life.
+The Christian vision is not only something that is talked about regularly.
+It is something that every child experiences, everyday in ordinary school life.
 It is about the way they see others and themselves.

 We hope that by being part of a caring, loving community they will grow in their understanding of their own beliefs, whatever they may be, and develop their own sense of self worth.